 But before you can file with the court, you need to locate a valid will.
 Here are some tips on how to find the will, how to know if it's valid, and what to do if you can't find a valid will.

-Start your search in the obvious places such as file cabinets, desk drawers, and closets at home and work.
-If that doesn't turn up anything, here are some other places to turn:
+Start your search in the obvious places, such as file cabinets, desk drawers, and closets at the deceased person's home and workplace.
+If that doesn't turn up anything, here are some other places to turn.

-Safe deposit boxes.
-If you are an immediate family member, the bank will probably give you access to the box, in the presence of a bank official, to look for a will.
+If you're an immediate family member, the bank will probably give you access to the box, in the presence of a bank official, to look for a will.
 If the bank won't cooperate, you can ask the probate court for an order allowing you access to the box only for the purpose of finding the will.
 (If you don't know whether or not the deceased person rented a box, call the banks where the person had accounts.)

 The local probate court.
 It's not common, but some people deposit their wills with the probate court while they're still alive.